Using the Checkmaker™ PB “Plain Base” Dies

 On the left is the well known LEE TL-452-SWC that I had cast up a long time ago and lubed with LBT blue soft (.452).
 The ones on the right are a LEE group buy mold for the 45ACP I believe (.454 dia).

-I decided to PB check these for my 1911 and size to .452.
-I use the old Lyman 45’s lube sizers, and this one has Bullshop Speed Green in it.
-Everything was cold, so I fired up wife’s clothes iron on high and set it on the Lube Shelf of my ROCKdock™ while I searched for sizing dies.
+I decided to PB check these for my 1911 and size to .452″.
+I use the old Lyman 45’s lube sizers, and this one was with Bullshop Speed Green lube.

-Starting out with the LEE GB bullet, I knew I was pushing it as they were pretty hard and I was sizing down from .454 to .452 with .010 half hard tempered copper.
+Starting out with the LEE GB bullet, I knew I was pushing it pretty hard as I was sizing down from .454 to .452 with .010 half hard tempered copper.

 It’s best to size on the same day or so after you cast while the alloy is still soft.
-With PB checks you can take advantage of using pure lead or a deadly expanding 50/50 mix as well.
+With PB checks you can take advantage of using pure lead or a deadly expanding 50/50 (pure lead and wheel weights) mix as well.
 Still I was able to size these with the thick, relatively hard .010 copper.

-The harder your bullets are, the more your try to down size in diameter, and the thickness and hardness of gas check metals all make a difference in the ease of the process.
-What I’m showing here is about the limit.
-You will not be able to get away with using .010, on hard old WW cast every time.
-The best check metal performance will be between .004 and .008 thick, on freshly cast.
+Hard lead is more difficult to work with using PB checks.
+What I’m showing here is about the limit and that is with .010″ copper and wheel weights.
+You will not be able to get away with using .010″, on hard old WW cast every time.
+The best PB gas check metal performance is with .004 and .008 thick soda can metal on freshly cast bullets.

 Now the .004 aluminum.
 Much easier yet.

 What the results are is a nice, perfectly round, concentric, flat base bullet.
-The PB checks swage into the casting.
+The PB checks swage into the bullet casting base.

 This is done with a Lyman 45.
 Not the strongest press in the world, and we are talking 45 caliber here.
 You have to know it’s limitations and the limitations of sizing with PB checks.
 The only way this can be done is with experimentation to find the best process for your particular bullet, and your lube sizer.

-One things for sure- the guys that say you cannot put a PB check on a cast boolit without distorting the base and ill-affecting performance have no idea what they’re talking about.
+One things for sure- the guys that say you cannot put a PB check on a cast bullet without distorting the base and ill-affecting performance have no idea what they’re talking about.
+They are extremely accurate and with the proper pressure load can leave your barrel free of any leading.

 Here’s an example using a 305 gr Keith plain base bullet and PB gas checks.
 These are air cooled wheel weight and cast out to about .455.
 We will be sizing to .454.